konggu128/Transcriptome-/README.md

 * --sjdbGTFfile: The annotation file that STAR uses to build splice junctions database
 * --sjdbOverhang: specifies the length of genomic sequence around the annotated junction.
 Usually it is set to Readlength - 1.

-align the reads:
+Align the reads:

-only 4 pairs of reads files (326-329);
+Only 4 pairs of reads files (326-329);

-a for loop can be used to get the job done;
+One for loop can be used to get the job done;

-in alignment_STAR directory:
+In alignment_STAR directory:
 ```{php}
 mkdir alignment_output          ## create a directory to store the alignment output files